fkiwy/Euclid_tools/README.md

 - `band`: The band (e.g., "VIS", "Y", "J", "H") to retrieve.

 #### Returns:
-- A data object (typically FITS HDUs, or Header/Data Units) containing the image cutout for the specified band.
+- A FITS HDU containing the image cutout for the specified band.

 ### 4. `plot_spectrum()`